rezaaa/WalrusHF/README.md

 - review `queue/failed.jsonl`
 - confirm the file still exists in `downloads/`
 - check server memory and swap if the process was killed

-## Notes

-- README documents video support only.
-- Rubika Saved Messages is shown in English here intentionally.